SethRobertson/GitBestPractices/0main.md

 use a clone for git experiments to perfect your method before trying it for real (this is most useful for `git filter-branch` and similar commands where your goal is to permanently destroy history without recourse—if you mess it up you may not have recourse).
-Still, perhaps you want a more formal system.
+Still, probably you need a more formal system as well.

 Traditional backups are still appropriate, and clones do not save git configurations, the working directory and index, non-standard refs, or